 From the current crop of Bundesliga footballers, probably the best-known of them is Werder Bremen’s Max Kruse.
 The outspoken striker played 96 games for the club with 22 goals to his name between 2009 and 2012.
 Other successful former Buccaneers include Fin Bartels, Bastian Oczipka and Matthias Lehmann.

 Want to see them?

-American soccer fans curious to get up close and personal with the St. Pauli experience will get a chance to do so this summer.
-The Hamburg side will tour the US with two fixtures on the calendar against Detroit City FC (19 May) and The Portland Timbers reserve team (22 May).
+American soccer fans had the chance to get up close and personal with the St. Pauli experience over the summer.
+The Hamburg side toured the US with two fixtures on the calendar against Detroit City FC (19 May) and The Portland Timbers reserve team (22 May).

 If you’d rather see them in their natural habitat, you’ll have an easy time locating their official fan shop and their stadium, all in the vicinity of Hamburg’s famous Reeperbahn, the red light district that attracts thousands of curious tourists every year.